sebdalgarno/blog/content/post/2021-01-13-a-slightly-modified-blogdown-blog-with-yihui-hugo-ivy-theme/index.md

   color: #6B7280;
 }
 ```
-and changed the format, color and margin of the timestamps next to the blog titles in the `./themes/hugo-ivy/layouts/partials/list.html` file.
+and changed the format (from xxxx/xx/xx to xxxx-xx-xx), color and margin of the timestamps next to the blog titles in the `./themes/hugo-ivy/layouts/partials/list.html` file.

 ```html
 <ul>